 where $f$ is the ReLU nonlinearity and $\mathbf{x}_0$ denotes the input layer. (ii) The \textit{residual} architecture introduces identity skip connections between adjacent layers (note that we do not allow skip connections from the input layer):

 (iii) The \textit{hyper-residual} architecture adds skip connections between each layer and all layers above it: { }

-The skip connectivity from the immediately preceding layer is set to be the identity, whereas the remaining skip connections $\mathbf{Q}_k$ are fixed, but allowed to be different from the identity (see Supplementary Note 2 for further details).
-This architecture is inspired by the DenseNet architecture \cite{huang2016}.
+The skip connectivity from the immediately preceding layer is always the identity matrix, whereas the remaining skip connections $\mathbf{Q}_k$ are fixed, but allowed to be different from the identity (see \hyperref[simulation_details_sec]{Supplementary Note 2} for further details).
+This architecture is inspired by the DenseNet architecture \citep{huang2016}.
 In both architectures, each layer projects skip connections to layers above it.
 However, in the DenseNet architecture, the skip connectivity matrices are learned, whereas in the hyper-residual architecture considered here, they are fixed.

-In the experiments of this subsection, the networks all had $L=20$ hidden layers (followed by a softmax layer at the top) and $n=128$ hidden units in each hidden layer.
+In the experiments of this subsection, the networks all had $L=20$ hidden layers (followed by a softmax layer at the top) and $n=128$ hidden units (ReLU) in each hidden layer.
 Hence, the networks had the same total number of parameters.
-The biases were initialized to $0$, the weights were initialized with the Glorot normal initialization scheme \cite{glorot2010}.
-The networks were trained on the CIFAR-100 dataset (with coarse labels) using the Adam optimizer \cite{kingma2015} with learning rate $0.0005$ and a batch size of $500$.
+The biases were initialized to $0$ and the weights were initialized with the Glorot normal initialization scheme \citep{glorot2010}.
+The networks were trained on the CIFAR-100 dataset (with coarse labels) using the Adam optimizer \citep{kingma2015} with learning rate $0.0005$ and a batch size of $500$.
 Because we are mainly interested in understanding how singularities, and their removal, change the shape of the loss landscape and consequently affect the optimization difficulty, we primarily monitor the training accuracy rather than test accuracy in the results reported below.